PenguVoid/NyanToo/README.md

 `games-misc/minecraft-launcher`
 `www-client/firefox`

-(The firefox ebuild is a copy of the official gentoo one and is modified to work with clang and llvm v10)
+(The firefox ebuild is a copy of the official gentoo one and is modified to compile with clang and llvm v10)